Skip to main content

 Pirozhki

-Small baked or fried buns with various fillings - meat, cabbage, potatoes, mushrooms, or fruit.
-Portable pastries sold everywhere from bakeries to street vendors.
-Sweet versions with apple or cherry are desserts.
-Comfort food dating back centuries.
+Small baked or fried buns stuffed with meat, cabbage, potatoes, mushrooms or fruit.
+You'll find them everywhere, from proper bakeries to street vendors, easy to eat on the move.
+The sweet ones filled with apple or cherry count as dessert.
+They go back centuries.

 Solyanka